isomerpages/ogp-buildforgood/_bfg-environment/Terms & Conditions.md

 <p>These are the terms and conditions (“<strong>Terms and Conditions</strong>”)
 governing your participation in the Build for Good hackathon organised by the Government Technology Agency (“<strong>GovTech</strong>”).
-The objective of the Competition (defined below) is to empower citizens, permanent residents and foreigners studying or working in Singapore to build solutions to tackle problems faced by everyday Singaporeans.
+The objective of the Competition (defined below) is to empower citizens, permanent residents, and foreigners studying or working in Singapore to build solutions to tackle problems faced by everyday Singaporeans.
 <br>&nbsp;</p>